News

 A big THANK YOU to everyone who helped to make or fill a Smiley Bag at Christmas.
 Between us we filled 23 bags which have now started their long journey to a refugee camp in the Middle East.

-We packed over 200 boxes of Aid at St. Andrews and Brian Donnelly and his group did 300 boxes in Rickmansworth, a really terrific effort.
-Thank you too to Gary Grant who allowed us to use his warehouse where the container was loaded this week.
-The goods are now on their way.
+did 300 boxes in Rickmansworth, a really terrific effort.
+Thank you too to Gary Grant who allowed us to use his warehouse where the

 WELL DONE everyone."
 Judith